sandyvern/rails-tutorial/README.md

 * Added images
 * Added a 2nd remote for Github
 * Added rails_12factor gem to production (This gem will configure your application to serve static assets so that you do not need to do this manually in a config file.)
-* Added configuration setting to production compile assets
+* Added configuration setting to production to compile assets on Heroku
 * Added a favicon

 ### Notes for Using Multiple Remotes